 When you want to pipe delicate details onto cakes or write in fine small lettering this type of icing comes in handy.

 You can add color to royal icing or use it white or even paint it after application.
 When adding color to royal icing, beware that it is susceptible to liquids; it runs easily.
 For this reason, the best food coloring for royal icing is paste, gel or powdered food coloring.

 This type of icing is made with butter, icing sugar and flavor.
 There are several recipes for butter icing and most often a certain type is recommended for particular recipes of cakes or baked goods.
-You can add chocolate, lemon or other additives.
+You can add chocolate, lemon or other ingredients.

 Butter cream icing is easy to make and doesn’t take much time.
 You can buy ready to use butter icing or the mix.
-You can also choose to make your own butter cream icing.
+You can also choose to make your own buttercream icing.
 Here’s a sample recipe that you can try.